Doin' the Thang!

-Doin' the Thang! is the debut album by jazz pianist Ronnie Mathews featuring trumpeter Freddie Hubbard recorded for the Prestige label in 1963.
+Doin' the Thang! is the debut album by jazz pianist Ronnie Mathews, featuring trumpeter Freddie Hubbard, recorded for the Prestige label in 1963.

 Reception

-Alex Henderson of AllMusic said "the LP's focus is modal post-bop and non-soul-jazz hard bop.
+Alex Henderson of AllMusic said that "the LP's focus is modal post-bop and non-soul-jazz hard bop.
 But even though the material isn't soul-jazz, Mathews' quintet is certainly soulful...
 Hubbard, who was only 25 when Doin' the Thang was recorded, brings a lot to the session – not only fire, guts, and passion, but also a big, highly appealing tone".